-A Mother's Prayer for her Daughter
+A Mother's Prayer for Her Daughter

 A Mother's Prayer

-A Mothers Prayer is a true story about my teenage daughter who was naively exploring life.
+This is a true story about my teenage daughter who was naively exploring life.
 As her mother, I was very concerned about the choices she was making.

 My Baby Girl